brycekan123/WebServer/README.md

-Here, I create a multi-threaded web server that can deliver an html page to a web browswer
+Here, I create a multi-threaded web server that can deliver an html page to a web browser